bkmwatling/BRU/ISSUES.md

   thread manager and scheduler back to _Thompson_ as there is also a _Thompson_ construction, which would introduce ambiguities.

+- [ ] Perform validation on transition and state identifiers in smir.c

+  **File:** `fa/smir.c`
+  **Location:** Functions operating on bru_trans_id and bru_state_id **Date reported:** 2024-11-01
+  **Reported by:** [aroodt][aroodt]
+  **Relevant branch:** `fix/smir-id-validation`

+  State and transition identifiers should be validated prior to use, as there is no guarantee they will be valid.
+I recommend simple functions for checking validity of each identifier should be good enough.

+- [ ] Provide list of transformations at compile time

+  **File:** `vm/compile.c`
+  **Location:** function `compiler_compile`
+  **Date reported:** 2024-11-01
+  **Reported by:** [aroodt][aroodt]
+  **Relevant branch:** `feature/transformer-compile-sequence`

+  The current compilation pipeline is hardcoded in `compile.c`, but it would be convenient and user-friendly to allow providing a list of transformations to be made on the constructed SMIR.
+Possibly this should be provided in a separate function entirely.
+One could maybe use variadic functions, with NULL indicating the list of transforms is finished.
+This will require defining a struct to contain each transform and any arguments required outside of the state machine being transformed.
+The intermediate state machines should also be appropriately free'd.
+In my opinion, the original state machine and the final state machine should be the only state machines left malloc'd (and they may be the same state machine if the transforms never created a new one).

 <!-- NOTE: links to profile webpages associated with your slug/identifier -->
 [aroodt]: https://www.github.com/aroodt
 [bkmwatling]: https://www.gitlab.com/bkmwatling